RiverArchitect/RA_wiki/wiki/Signposts.md

 The boundary files are of particular interest within the <a href="ProjectMaker">ProjectMaker</a> and <a href="SHArC">SHArC</a> modules.

 ## Analyze Flows<a name="ana-flows"></a>
 The sustainability (lifespan) and ecohydraulic analyses require hydraulic data related to discharges (flows) and the return period.
 The *Analyze Discharge* pop-up window guides through the creation of flow-metadata files that link hydraulic Raster names with flows and return periods for a *Condition*. *Analyze Discharge* looks for flow depth and velocity Rasters in a selected *Condition*, extracts the flow quantity, and creates a template workbook in the *Condition* folder.
-For this purpose, hydraulic (flow depth and velocity) Rasters must be named according to the [Geofile name convetions](#terms) (i.e., flow depth Rasters = "hQQQQQQ.tif" and flow velocity Rasters = "uQQQQQQ.tif").
+For this purpose, hydraulic (flow depth and velocity) Rasters must be named according to the [Geofile name convetions](#terms) (i.e., flow depth Rasters = "hQQQQQQ_QQQ.tif" and flow velocity Rasters = "uQQQQQQ_QQQ.tif").
+QQQQQQ_QQQ is discharge where "_" is the substitute in a file name for a decimal place.

 ![raq](https://github.com/RiverArchitect/Media/raw/master/images/gui_start_flows.PNG)